psychoinformatics-de/ipsy-docs/source/internal/data_center/kumo.rst

  - Polls ``gmetad`` instance on medusa.ovgu.de for use on web front-end.
 No ports exposed on Kumo.

 To support user logins, kumo copies the users (with 1000 <= UID <= 9999) from Medusa every 5 minutes.
-This is currently done with the ``sen.mccarthy`` script, but that is in the process of being refactored and extended.

 Because of this, the ``/etc/adduser.conf`` has been adjusted so that all new local UIDs and GIDs start from 10000 (rather than 1000).